Wednesday, January 29, 2 p.m.

 The center has state-of-the-art technology and video throughout the building, including a news wall with nine large-screen TV monitors for showing live news programs and current front pages from 12 Southern states.

 The center is named for Charles L. Overby, editor of the Daily Mississippian at Ole Miss from 1967-1968.
-Overby has been the CEO of the Freedom Forum since 1989 and CEO of the Newseum since its inception in 1996.
+Overby was the CEO of the Freedom Forum and Newseum until his retirement in 2012.

 Overby Center Auditorium